BenjaminHess/VQA_LSTM_CNN/readme.md

 ### Requirements

 This code is written in Lua and requires [Torch](http://torch.ch/).
-The preprocssinng code is in Python, and you need to install [NLTK](http://www.nltk.org/) if you want to use NLTK to tokenize the question.
+The preprocessinng code is in Python, and you need to install [NLTK](http://www.nltk.org/) if you want to use NLTK to tokenize the question.

 ### Ubuntu installation